Problems I’ve Solved For Clients

 I worked directly with the company's CEO to plan and execute the project, collaborating through email, phone, and in-person meetings at their office.

-After reviewing the pitch deck, customer testimonials, articles, and app reviews, I advised that the company focus on its most passionate customer segment on the consumer side: busy moms.
+After reviewing the pitch deck, customer testimonials, articles, and app reviews, I advised that the company focus on its most passionate customer segment on the consumer side.
 From reading everything available about the company on the web, I knew that the CEO had been highly aware of this segment from the beginning, but the messaging wasn’t as targeted to this segment as it could have been.
 There was still ambiguity in who the service was for.

 With the CEO in agreement on the more specific positioning, I changed the value proposition on the homepage to signal to their target customer, and made the below-the-fold copy more benefits-focused for that specific audience.